Exclusive: We Got Ready With The Society's Kathryn Newton For The Ralph Lauren Show

 KN: I love to take a risk and try something extra.
 I’m a little extra....
 I want to look my best and have fun.
 Fashion is fun, and fashion week is the time to experiment and be inspired by everyone else’s looks.

 What was your first fashion week experience like?
-What about your craziest or favorite fashion week moment so far?
+What about your craziest or favourite fashion week moment so far?

 KN: My week has been jam-packed with parties and the Ralph Lauren fashion show.
 For the Vanity Fair Best Dressed party, I wore a beautiful velvet Ralph Lauren gown with a large pink bow.
 My friend said I looked like a “present,” I loved that.